hugojosefson/jenkins-with-android/README.txt

 You can probably run the script as-is.
 However, some of the comments in it contain relevant information, so you might want to copy/paste one command at the time.

-(This script was made available as an add-on to this talk at DroidCon UK 2010: http://www.slideshare.net/hugojosefson/continuous-integration-with-maven-for-android-apps )
+(This script was made available as an add-on to this talk at GTUG Malmö 2011: http://www.slideshare.net/hugojosefson/continuous-integration-with-maven-for-android-apps )